FOSSEE/sdes-stscripts/ult/ult_8/script.rst

 ..
 R9

-Now, on running the script, we get a message on the screen informing us, when the script has run.
+Now, we get a message on the screen on running the script.

 Let's now say, that we wish to let the user decide the file to which the results should be written to.
 The results file, should be specifiable by an